Things to Know Before Traveling to Ngari

 Money and Currency Exchange in Ngari

-Although there are a few branches of Agricultural Bank or Postal Bank in most towns and counties of Ngari, where you can withdraw and exchange money, we still suggest you do it in Lhasa, where is more convenient.
+Although there are a few branches of Agricultural Bank or Postal Bank in most towns and counties of Ngari, where you can withdraw and exchange money, we still suggest you do it in Lhasa, where it is more convenient.
 Please make sure you have some small changes which you can donate to the monasteries or beggars you meet on the street.
 Credit cards are only acceptable in some 3 or 4-star hotels in big towns.

 Is It Possible to Connect to the Network in Ngari?